ethereum-optimism/optimism/rollup-node.md

 The L1 attributes are read from the L1 block header, while deposits are read from the block's [receipts].
 Refer to the [**deposit feed contract specification**][deposit-feed] for details on how deposits are encoded as log entries.

-[deposit-feed-spec]: TODO
+[deposit-feed-spec]: deposits.md

-> **TODO LINK** deposit feed contract specification

-From the data read from , the rollup node constructs an expanded version of the [Engine API PayloadAttributesV1 object][PayloadAttributesV1]:
+From the data read from L1, the rollup node constructs an expanded version of the [Engine API PayloadAttributesV1 object][PayloadAttributesV1]:

 [PayloadAttributesV1]: https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md#payloadattributesv1